-This is not a critique of the current situation, even in the fashion capitals, there is a growing urge of pro models working independently.
-With technology, facebook, and social networks, clients are picking a habit of avoiding agencies as they have just as much reach to the models as the agents.
+This is not a critique of the current situation, even in the fashion capitals, there is a growing urge of pro models to work independently.
+With technology, Facebook, and social networks, clients are picking a habit of avoiding agencies as they have just as much reached to the models as the agents.
 Long gone are the days of ‘your only access to a model was hanging in town’.

 Maybe some countries in Africa might just have to skip the days of the typical agency, and model management will further modify with modern forms of communication.
 FashionGHANA.com would actually be working against our intent if we only support signed models at this period.
 A state of pro agencies might even be a reality that might not come to pass in some countries.
 There will always be a need for agencies, but at this moment there will need to be a lot more money in the system for some countries to override these habits.